advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

   //do something...
 },
 error => {
-  //if disconnection unsuccessfully, show the reason of error.
+  //if disconnection unsuccessfully, return an error object containing error message.
   //do something...
 })
 ```